Back to search

 Inclusion Criteria

-• recent stroke or brain injury
+• 18 years of age or older with a recent stroke or brain injury or spinal cord injury

 • client resides within Calgary city limits (clients within 25 km of city limits may be considered)